 Somehow when I sit to write a story, my mind wanders off to might have beens, or even more so, to what ifs.
 All authors do this of course.
 It’s the basis of fiction to imagine.
-But I can’t seem to stay in what is commonly accepted as reality, even when I start in a contemporary setting in my home town.
+But I can’t seem to stay in what is commonly accepted as reality, even when I start in a contemporary setting in an ordinary town.

-Before I know it my main character’s body is pulled into a vortex between dimensions and his consciousness is taking a wild ride observing the thoughts and feelings of his fellow human beings from the inside.
-But can he choose when to pass from one to another?
-Of course not, that would be way too down to earth.
+Jac’s body is pulled into a vortex between dimensions and his consciousness is taking a wild ride, observing the thoughts and feelings of his fellow human beings from the inside.
+He can’t even choose where or when to go.
 He transfers each time his host touches someone else’s skin or hair with their own.
-This character is Jac, and though his life is grounded in reality on a Montana ranch – with normal troubles like being abandoned by his mom – he meets a very twisty twist in, FEELING HUMAN.
+Though his life is well-grounded on a Montana ranch – with relatable troubles like abandonment by his mom – he meets a very twisty twist in, FEELING HUMAN.